The Before you Turn 30 Financial Goals Checklist

 Financial Goals for your Twenties

-Before you hit the big three-oh (30 for those keeping score), there’s a few things you should start seriously thinking about in order to get your financial house in order.
 Consider this as a check list of goals to strive for in order to set yourself up for future financial success.
 It’s kind of like the ‘bucket list’ – only much more boring.
 But who said boring wasn’t good when it comes to personal finances?
 I’ve spiced up this list by ways that you can earn ‘bonus points’ by taking these goals to the next level.

 1. Start an IRA

-- Bonus points: Start both and contribute a combined $5,000 max annually.
+- Bonus points: Start both and contribute a combined $6,500 (2023) and $7,000 (2024) maximum annually.

 2. Start an Emergency Fund

-This recession has many takeaways, some of which (i.e. trading strategies, cash positions, etc.) are easily debated.
+This recession has many takeaways, some of which (e.g.. trading strategies, cash positions, etc.) are easily debated.
 One lesson learned that is almost impossible to argue against is the merits of creating an emergency savings fund.
 I’d recommend at least 6 months of living expenses, especially after having seen my wife get laid off and go three months without finding steady work – you never know how long it will take you to recover.

 - Bonus points: Save a year’s worth of living expenses.